nnirror/wax/README.md

 	- `_.from([20,40,40,80,80,80,80,160,160,160,160,160,160,160,160]).shuffle().palindrome()`

 ## pitchshift
-Applies a time-domain frequency shift effect of `shift amount` to `signal in`.
+Applies a time-domain frequency shift effect of `shift amount` to `input`.
 A `shift amount` of 2 will be twice as high frequency.
-The `signal out 1` and `signal out 2` outlets both return unique signals that have different phase rotations of the input signal. `signal out 1` contains phase rotations at 0 and 180 degrees, and `signal out 2` contains phase rotations at 90 and 270 degrees.

 ## play
 Plays an audio file at `rate` every time `trigger` goes above 0.5.